 Open Adoption NSW: How It Works Under the Permanency Support Program

 Adoption in New South Wales is not what most people picture.
 There are no closed files, no sealed identities, and no complete severing of ties with birth family.
-In NSW, adoption from care is legally required to be "open" — meaning the child maintains a relationship with their birth family, governed by a formal agreement and registered with the Supreme Court.
+In NSW, adoption from care is described as "open" — meaning the child maintains a relationship with their birth family, governed by a formal agreement and registered with the Supreme Court.

 This is a significant shift from adoption as it was practised historically in Australia.
 And it is also one of the most misunderstood aspects of NSW foster care.
 If you're a carer who has been fostering a child for some time and the agency is now discussing the possibility of adoption, or if you're a prospective carer wondering whether foster-to-adopt is possible in NSW, this is what you need to understand.